sScottyHeyns/creativecode/Portfolio/bot/ReadMe.md

 ## Update: Fixed Ridiculous Ages

 Ages beyond the normal lifespan are now much more rare.
 There is now only a 12% chance that the bot will choose an age for the character that is outside the normal lifespan of a human.
-Originally I though that there should be a better chance of the 100-300 year range than the 300-1000 year range because dwarves live around that long, but this just led to a lot of characters being way past their races' prime (Humans, Orcs, Halflings, etc.).
+Originally I thought that there should be a better chance of the 100-300 year range than the 300-1000 year range because dwarves live around that long, but this just led to a lot of characters being way past their races' prime (Humans, Orcs, Halflings, etc.).
 So now only 12 out of every 100 characters will have an age over 85.